 The critical importance of environmental science and environmental studies cannot be disputed.
-Virtually everyone is aware of environmental issues-climate change, the depletion of the ozone layer, the controversy over nuclear power, the global extinction crisis, the loss of endemic species and biodiversity, water shortages and increased drought, the introduction of hormone-altering pollutants into the natural environment, the use of and controversy surrounding genetically engineered crops, or the continuing problem of solid-waste disposal.
+Virtually everyone is aware of environmental issues-global warming, the depletion of the ozone layer, the controversy over nuclear power, the global loss of species and biodiversity, the introduction of hormone-altering pollutants into the natural environment, the use of and controversy surrounding genetically engineered crops, or the continuing problem of solid waste disposal.
 No citizen of the Earth can afford to be ignorant of environmental issues.

-Our planet has existed for 4.6 billion years, yet never before has one species dominated the Earth and other species so completely.
-Humanity now stands at a unique crossroads: because of human technological capabilities and impacts, the next few decades will witness drastic changes to the Earth and its inhabitants.
-It is our individual responsibility to try to influence the outcome of such changes, to leave the world better than we found it, so that the welfare of our posterity and the environment is best served.
+Our planet has existed for more than 4 billion years, yet never before has one species dominated the Earth and other species so completely.
+Humanity now stands at a unique crossroads: because of human technological capabilities and impacts, the next few decades will witness drastic changes in the Earth and its inhabitants.
+It is our individual responsibility to try to influence the outcome of such changes so that the welfare of both people and the environment is best served.

 Although this text presents many important facts, it also has three larger goals.
-The first is to help you sort through the huge amount of environmental information available and to focus on important "core" issues.
-Today, especially with the widespread availability of the Internet and the World Wide Web, little bits of information on almost any environmental issue are readily available; nevertheless, even as we become overwhelmed with factoids, the bigger picture, a larger perspective, often is lost.
-It can be difficult to distinguish the truly important from the merely interesting, or even the downright trivial.
+One is to help you sort through the huge amount of environmental information available and focus on important "core" issues.
+Today, especially with the widespread availability of the Internet and the World Wide Web, little bits of information on almost any environmental issue are readily available; nevertheless, even as we become overwhelmed with factoids, the bigger picture, a larger perspective, is often lost.
+It often can be difficult to distinguish the truly important from the merely interesting or even the downright trivial.
 As the old saying indicates, it can be hard to see the forest because all of the trees block the view.

-Seeing the big picture will help you to understand the differing points of view of individuals or groups who have economic, political, or even personal stakes in the possible solutions.
+Seeing the big picture will help you to understand differing points of view of individuals or groups who have economic, political, or even personal stakes in the possible solutions.
 Environmental issues are complex.
 With every solution comes a different set of potential advantages and disadvantages.
-The second goal of this text then is to help you understand the problems; evaluate the solutions, keeping all the stakeholders in mind; and then to make up your own mind.
+The second goal of this text then is to help you understand the problems, evaluate the solutions with all the stakeholders in mind, and make up your own mind.

-The third goal of this text is to get you, the reader, seriously thinking about how you can put an understanding of environmental issues to work to effectively help your household, community, or nation make the fundamental changes needed to build a world that can sustain many generations of people with a decent standard of living while minimizing the human impact on the natural environment.
+The third goal of this text is to get you, the reader, seriously thinking about how you can put an understanding of environmental issues to work to effectively help your household, community, or nation make the fundamental changes needed to build a world that can sustain many generations of people with a decent standard of living, while minimizing the human impact on the natural environment.
 We encourage you to become actively involved in environmental concerns.